datahub-project/datahub/docker/kafka/README.md

 # Kafka, Zookeeper and Schema Registry

-Data Hub uses Kafka as the pub-sub message queue in the backend.
+DataHub uses Kafka as the pub-sub message queue in the backend.
 [Official Confluent Kafka Docker images](https://hub.docker.com/u/confluentinc) found in Docker Hub is used without any modification.